 When you declare an anonymous function as an argument in a function call, indent the body of the function by four spaces from the left edge of the statement or function keyword to increase readability.

 The last line in a file must end with a single linefeed(LF) character(i.e. an empty line).

 This reduces the quantity of the changed lines in a diff and makes code safer in file concatenation processes.

-Indentation in Magento code uses four spaces.
+Indentation in Magento code uses two spaces.